vaadin/vaadin-text-field/RESEARCH-LABEL.md

 ###### Caveats
  - Placeholder is not native
- - We need to handle events in the label.
+ - We need to handle events in the label

 #### Maintain label always attached